tijoer/RabbitMQDemo/README.md

 2. **Start a GitHub Devcontainer.** I suggest running four cores.
 You can use this button to start your own devcontainer.
   [![GitHub Codespaces Main Branch](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=841888534)

+## 🐛 Kown Bugs
+When you clone this repo, it changes to workspace folder name.
+However in main.sh the folder name is currently hardcoded.
+So you will need to change to folder names.

 ## 📚 Resources

 - [RabbitMQ](https://www.rabbitmq.com/)